Today, we’re breaking down 23 immediately actionable content creation strategies for your Entrepreneurial Archetype.

-When Entrepreneur Your Primary or Secondary Archetype:
+When ARCHITECT Your Primary or Secondary Archetype:

-As an Entrepreneur Archetype, you naturally see social media for the system it is.
+As an Architect Archetype, you naturally see social media for the system it is.
 You don’t want to waste your time on one-post-at-a-time content, so you’re going to lean into finding ways to optimize your content as much as possible.

 This is incredible because you can really grow your email list and audience size when you’re repurposing content on multiple platforms—which is exactly what systems are for.

 The top ways you can optimize your content creation process is to leverage your big-picture perspective.

 1. Strategic Content Ideation:

 Coming up with your entire content plan–the main themes, the content ideas, the content calendar, the repurposing workflow, data visualization, and team delegation–is going to be your jam.